nautilus-cyberneering/testing-in-rust/docs/testing-apis-in-rust.md

 }
 ```

-That worked was we were not happy with adding a random sleep time.
+That worked but we were not happy with adding a random sleep time.
 Because that:

 - Make tests slower.
 - Could make the test fail if, for some reason, the web server takes more than 100 milliseconds to be ready.